m0xk/claim/README.md

 the data.rs file can modified to inlcude your sol address (This is the set of addresses stored on chain that eligible to claim)

+To deploy the program to devnet you will need to update the Anchor.toml file

 In tests folder spec_0 and spec_3 can be run

 spec_0 creates the program authority account